This rich and decadent Crème Brûlée French Toast Casserole is an easy make-ahead breakfast or brunch entrée everyone will love!

 - Grand Marnier – Orange flavored liqueur.
 Eliminate or use orange juice in lieu.

-- Make Caramelized Topping – In a small saucepan over medium heat, combine butter, brown sugar and corn syrup until smooth.
-Pour mixture into greased 9×13 casserole dish or lined baking sheet.
+- Make Topping – In a small saucepan combine butter, brown sugar and corn syrup until smooth.
+Pour mixture into greased casserole dish.

 - Fill – Place bread slices tightly in casserole dish to fill.

-- Make Custard – In a large mixing bowl or stand mixer fitted with the whisk attachment, beat eggs, cream, vanilla and Grand Marnier until well combined.
+- Make Custard – Next, beat eggs, cream, vanilla and Grand Marnier until well combined.
 Pour evenly over bread.

-- Marinate – Refrigerate 6 hours or overnight.
+- Marinate – Refrigerate as directed.
 Don’t skip this step.
 You want the custard to be absorbed all the way through.

 - Broil – This step is completely optional, but if you want a true crème brûlée topping, flip slices over and broil.
-Note if you are not using a broil safe dish, it’s best to transfer them to a baking sheet.
-Broil 1 – 1.5 minutes until golden brown and bubbling.
+Broil until golden brown and bubbling.

 - Gluten Free – Use gluten free bread.